Alfresco/docs-alfresco/content-services/latest/install/containers/helm-examples.md

 kubectl delete ingress nosy-tapir-alfresco-search-solr --namespace=alfresco
 ```

-Next, re-try the above "Upgrade ACS Helm Chart" steps, which also re-creates the deleted resource.
+Next, re-try the above "Upgrade Content Services Helm Chart" steps, which also re-creates the deleted resource.

 ## Enable email services {#email-enabled}

-This example demonstrates how to enable Inbound and Outbound email when installing the ACS Helm chart.
+This example demonstrates how to enable Inbound and Outbound email when installing the Content Services Helm chart.

-### Prerequisites (email services)
+### Prerequisites (email)

-Follow the [EKS deployment]({% link content-services/latest/install/containers/helm.md %}#helm-deployment-with-aws-eks) guide up to the [Choose ACS version]({% link content-services/latest/install/containers/helm.md %}#choose-ACS-version) section.
+Follow the [EKS deployment]({% link content-services/latest/install/containers/helm.md %}#helm-deployment-with-aws-eks) guide up to the [Choose Content Services version]({% link content-services/latest/install/containers/helm.md %}#choose-Content Services-version) section.
 Return to this page once the docker registry secret is installed.

-### Deploy (email server enabled)
+### Deploy (email)

 Currently, the ingress-nginx does not support tcp/udp services due to kubernetes limitations and the workaround is to expose the TCP (for example smtp(s), imap(s)) to be accessible from outside over internet, a kubernetes Service LoadBalancer is required.
 This means inbound email need to be sent using this Service LoadBalancer address which is serving tcp traffic.
 This may means there is an overhead of an extra L4 LoadBalancer cost.
-This is purely due to current limitations on Kubernetes for TCP/UDP services and not related to ACS helm setup.
+This is purely due to current limitations on Kubernetes for TCP/UDP services and not related to Content Services helm setup.

-So, for example if your ACS Helm chart is enabled with Inbound/Outbound email in domain `*.example.com`, then the service endpoints would be:
+So, for example if your Content Services Helm chart is enabled with Inbound/Outbound email in domain `*.example.com`, then the service endpoints would be:

 * `myacs.example.com` - for general Alfresco, Share and Digital Workspace endpoints
-* `smtps-myacs.example.com` - for sending emails to ACS smtp(s) server (for example port: 1125 (smtps), 1144(imaps))
+* `smtps-myacs.example.com` - for sending emails to Content Services smtp(s) server (for example port: 1125 (smtps), 1144(imaps))

 It is recommended to enable TLS while configuring SMTP(s) and IMAP(s) configuration.
 If TLS is enabled for inbound email, then the helm chart expects the TLS certificate as a Secret before installing the chart.
 This secret name is passed on as a parameter with helm chart installation to be used for inbound email with TLS and repository will create keystore and truststore accordingly from the provided SSL certificates.

-For example, if your ACS email server name is `smtps-myacs.example.com` and your SSL certificates (self signed or signed) are `cert.pem`, `fullchain.pem` and `privkey.pem` run the following command to create a kubernetes TLS secret:
+For example, if your Content Services email server name is `smtps-myacs.example.com` and your SSL certificates (self signed or signed) are `cert.pem`, `fullchain.pem` and `privkey.pem` run the following command to create a kubernetes TLS secret:

 ```bash
 kubectl create secret tls your-cert-secret --key privkey.pem --cert fullchain.pem --namespace=alfresco
 ```

-Deploy the latest version of ACS Enterprise by running the command below (replacing `YOUR-DOMAIN-NAME` with the hosted zone you created and replacing the email values appropriately).
+Deploy the latest version of Content Services Enterprise by running the command below (replacing `YOUR-DOMAIN-NAME` with the hosted zone you created and replacing the email values appropriately).
 See the table of [configuration options]({% link content-services/latest/install/containers/helm.md %}#configuration-options) for the full list of available options.

 ```bash
 helm install acs alfresco-incubator/alfresco-content-services \